mathiasvr/bluejay/README.md

 - Smoother throttle to pwm conversion
 - User configurable startup tunes :musical_note:
 - Smooth throttle limitting based on temperature
-- Watchdog timer protection as low as 0,8ms
+- Watchdog timer protection
+- Temperature throttle limit & notification
+	- Smooth throttle limitting
-- Mechanism to notify to Betaflight 0 rpm when max pwm is being limited because of Bluejay's configured temperature limit is reached.
-Activate OSD Motor Diagnostics in Betaflight to see in OSD when temperature limit is being applied.
+	- Notify Betaflight 0 rpm when temperature limit is reached (activate OSD Motor Diagnostics in Betaflight to see in OSD when temperature limit is being applied).
 - Numerous optimizations and bug fixes

 See the project [changelog](CHANGELOG.md) for a list of changes.